-RAKEZ achieves 61% increase in new company registrations in Q1 2024
+RAKEZ Achieves 61% Increase In New Company Registrations In Q1 2024

-(MENAFN- Rakez) Ras Al Khaimah, 25 April 2024: Ras Al Khaimah Economic Zone (RAKEZ) recorded an impressive 61% increase in new company registrations for the first quarter of 2024, compared to the first quarter of 2023.
+(MENAFN- Dubai PR Network) Ras Al Khaimah, 25 April 2024: Ras Al Khaimah Economic Zone (RAKEZ) recorded an impressive 61% increase in new company registrations for the first quarter of 2024, compared to the first quarter of 2023.
 During this period, 3,000 companies joined the thriving RAKEZ business community, marking a strong start to the year.

 RAKEZ has become increasingly attractive to global investors, particularly from key markets such as India, Pakistan, the United Kingdom, and Egypt, among many others.
 This underscores the international appeal of Ras Al Khaimah's investment-friendly ecosystem and streamlined operational processes.